 A squat stand and a squat rack may look the same, but key differences exist.
 A squat rack will have a wider base and usually one or two bars running across the top for extra support.
 The vertical bars on a squat stand are usually not linked.

-If you'd like to learn more about the nuances of squat racks, this is perfect for you: 18 Types of Squat Racks Explained.
+If you'd like to learn more about the nuances of squat racks, this is perfect for you:ย 18 Types of Squat Racks Explained.

 Is a Half Rack or Full Rack Better?

 A full rack is better if you have ample space, money, and goals that have you lifting heavy.
 If you have less space, need to stick to a budget, and lift a moderate amount of weight, a half rack will be fine.
+If you would like more information, check out this Full Rack vs Half Rack article.

 Final Verdict: What Is the Best Squat Rack for a Home Gym?